It would be a mistake for businesses to believe that Making Tax Digital for VAT is old news.

-Initially until April 2020, and now until April 2021, HMRC is considering the cutting or copying and pasting of data to be a kind of digital link.
+Initially until April 2020, and now until April 2021, HMRC considers the cutting or copying and pasting of data, for example, from one application to another, to be a kind of digital link.
 Ordinarily, this is prohibited.

 “Business is stressful enough without the extra pressure of MTD,” says Steve Bicknell, a certified management accountant and managing director of Bicknell Business Advisers Ltd. “Many businesses made incorrect assumptions about digital links.”